§ Terminology Governance Guide

 This section is informative.

-A clear specification of roles in- and outside an average ToIP “group” might clear up the different viewpoints people have when looking at concepts and terminology.
+A precise specification of roles in and outside an average ToIP “group” might clarify people’s different viewpoints when looking at concepts and terminology.

-2. then the necessary consecutive steps to get there
+- then, the necessary consecutive steps to fulfill the use case

 § Role: ToIP glossary maintainer

-Uses: Source management tool.
-Reads and compares concepts in text and terminology in glossaries, (for example generated by Spec-Up) to use within his/hers “own” over-arching ToIP glossary.
-He/she builds as much consensus around terms and concepts and promotes using the ToIP glossary as reference material.
+This role uses a source management tool.
+Reads and compares concepts in text and terminology in glossaries (for example, generated by Spec-Up) to use within their “own” over-arching ToIP glossary.
+They build as much consensus around terms and concepts as possible and promote using the ToIP glossary as reference material.

 How are the following roles supported (applies to either KERISSE or TEv2)?

-5. Instructors and educators for organizations creating and using glossaries and glossary terms for ToIP-related documentation?
+- Instructors and educators for organizations create and use glossaries and glossary terms for ToIP-related documentation.

-People like to understand the components and structure of ToIP’s concepts and terminology machinery and its governance.
+People like to understand the components and structure of ToIP’s concepts, machinery for terminology, and governance.

 § git and github